richsaddington/acsf_primary_site_switch/README.md

 A simple script that does the following:
 - Adds sites to a site collection (optional)
 - Sets a site to be the primary
-- Polls the site factory to check when the swith is complete
+- Polls the site factory to check when the switch is complete
-- Reports back when swith is complete and the time taken
+- Reports back when switch is complete and the time taken (in sseconds)

 # Install/setup